FabSwingers.com

 Vergissmeinnicht by Keith Douglas is another beautiful poem

-By *ynamicnatureMan 16 weeks ago
+By *ynamicnatureMan over a year ago

 Doncaster